csvprobotica/WRO2024/GodZilla/README.md

   <img src="https://github.com/csvprobotica/WRO2024/blob/main/GodZilla/t-photos/1_GodZilla_Team.jpg" alt="Texto alternativo" width="500"/>
 </div>

+## Content

+* [`src`](https://github.com/csvprobotica/WRO2024/blob/main/GodZilla/src/) contains code of control software for all components which were programmed to participate in the competition.
+* [`t-photos`](https://github.com/csvprobotica/WRO2024/blob/main/GodZilla/t-photos/) contain photo of the team (an official photo with all team members).
+* [`v-photos`](https://github.com/csvprobotica/WRO2024/blob/main/GodZilla/v-photos/) contains 6 photos of the robot (from every side, from top and bottom).

 ## Photographs of Both Bobots
 This section presents all the angles of the robot.